TheRainbowPhoenix/PythonExtra/README.md

 - Fix current working directory not changing during a module import (for relative imports)
 - Fix casioplot not stopping on the last `show_screen()`
-- Fix casioplot not clearing screen on import

 Python features:
 - Compare features with existing implementations and other brands